RisyadAzhary/RisyadAzhary/README.md

 ### Hi I'm Risyad 👋

-i am fresh graduate student at the telkom university, pursuing a bachelor degree in Telecomunication engineering, in the beggining of 2020 i've entered the world of programming.
+I am a new graduate of Telkom University majoring in telecommunications engineering, early 2020 I have entered the world of programming.

 - 🚀 I use daily: